 After breakfast we take one of the most magnificent mountain roads in the world, the Columbia Icefields Parkway.
 Along the way we stop at some of the spectacular viewpoints, including Bow Lake, Peyto Lake overlook, and the Weeping Wall.
 On our way to the campsite at Waterfowl Lake, we will hike to Helen Lake and into alpine tundra above the tree line.
 Overnight Waterfowl Lake.
 (Walking distance 5km/2hrs, elevation gain 250m)

 Our hike begins near the Icefield Centre through an ancient forest.
 At the other end of the forest the open alpine meadow unfolds in front of us.
 The views of Mount Athabasca (3490 m), Mount Andromeda (3442 m), Mount Kitchener (3511 m), the Columbia Icefield and Athabasca Glacier are outstanding.
 For an even better view we might hike along the ridge leading towards Wilcox Peak (2884 m).
-We descend to the other side of the pass to Tangle Falls, a favourite rest place for bighorn sheep.
+If time and logistics allow, we may descend to the other side of the pass to Tangle Falls, a favourite rest place for bighorn sheep.
 In the afternoon we explore the toe of Athabasca Glacier.
 Overnight Waterfowl Lake.

 After an early morning departure, we'll drive directly back down the Icefields Parkway and stop at world famous Lake Louise, where we will have a choice of hikes available including a walk to the Lake Agnes Teahouse, or to the Plain of Six Glaciers or to do a round trip circuit including both.
 After our hike we'll set up camp and relax for the evening.
 Overnight Lake Louise.